 The evening had two critter related events.
 1, when I put out the bin a rather large cockroach which had been lurking in the bottom of the bin bag decided to crawl up my arm (particularly yucky as it happened when I was outside in the dark), and 2, when I had just settled into bed, Willow sprang up, sprinted across the room and did a huge flying leap at the wall swiping a gecko off onto the floor.
 She chased the gecko to a corner, and although I couldn’t see anything, could hear the sounds of her chewing.
 Sadly I think that was the end of the gecko – I’d check on the scene in the morning.
 Willow swaggered out feeling pretty damn proud of herself by the looks!

 I continued my daily mini workouts adding something new every now and again, just mix things up a bit.
 They were also helping me regain some energy and I felt better for them.
-One day I even added hoovering and dusting – my god, did I just do housework!!!!
-Not only that but I swept the road outside the house……Twice!
-(Avoiding the large millipede!)
+One day I even added hoovering and dusting to my routine.
+My god, did I just do housework!!!!
+Not only housework but I swept the road outside the house……Twice!
+(Avoiding the rather large millipede!)

 Walking trips to Tops, the supermarket (but you know that by now, right!?), got me out of the house between the showers.
 On one of those trips I met with Taywin and he treated me to a pizza dinner.
 He told me about a Muay Boran show he was doing and invited me to go with him to one.
 I would have loved to have seen him but the show was nearly 40 kms out of town and started at midnight.
 Too much for my little body at the moment.
 Actually who am I kidding, that’s not appealing to me …ever!
 He also told me he was going to China for a month to teach Muay Thai – he was just waiting for his visa to be approved then he was off.
 For a Thai man, Taywin is extremely well travelled and his expertise in Muay Thai has taken him to many countries.
 He’s also quite famous in China, as he had a small role in last year’s hit movie there, ‘Lost in Chiang Mai’ – this is also one of the reasons why there are so many more Chinese in Chiang Mai this year.
 The movie has inspired people to come to Chiang Mai for a visit.

 On one afternoon I sat upstairs on the top balcony, making sure only the screen door was shut, and watched out into the trees.
 If you sit quietly it’s amazing how much you actually see going on out there.
-I saw a pheasant like bird, which made the most amazing whoop whoop sounds (at first I thought the sound was a monkey in the tree) and the little squirrel things.
+I saw a brown and orange pheasant like bird, which made the most amazing whoop whoop sounds (at first I thought the sound was a monkey in the tree) and the little squirrel like creatures.
 There are three kinds; a small black one, marginally larger red ones, and a larger black one with a bright white tummy and tail.
 They jump about in the trees eating the bean-like seeds.
 So many small birds and insects it’s hard to keep up.